Did we miss something on diversity?

-Parents need to know that this quirky comedy gently teases its intended audience of post-hip adults in their 30s and 40s, but otherwise has little iffy content.
+Parents need to know that Portlandia is a quirky comedy that gently teases its intended audience of post-hip adults in their 30s and 40s, but otherwise has little iffy content.
 The show's humor is based on familiarity with the '90s, and the trends and characteristics of Portland, OR, and similar hip, progressive cities, which means most of the show's jokes may be lost on teens too young to understand the references.

 This new six-part IFC comedy series, featuring Carrie Brownstein (singer/guitarist from Sleater-Kinney) and Fred Armisen (Saturday Night Live), pokes fun at Portland, Oregon's various subcultures and tendencies.
 Brownstein and Armisen present characters including feminist book store workers, bird-decorating home designers, organic farmers, hide-and-seek game league members, and punk rockers, among others.
 Much of the original music is written and performed by the pair.
 Series' guests include Kyle MacLachlan, Aubrey Plaza, Heather Graham, Gus Van Sant, Aimee Mann, and Selma Blair.
 The series is entirely shot on location in Portland, OR.

-Families can talk about the show's characters.
+Families can talk about the characters in Portlandia.
 Why do Fred Armisen and Carrie Brownstein make fun of their characters?
 Why is it funny?
 Do you think it is mean?
 Why or why not?
 Have you met people similar to those they portray?

 Families can talk about context.
 Do you know anything about the city of Portland, Oregon?
 Do you think you would appreciate the show more if you lived in Portland?
 Is it necessary to know something about the types of people that are being portrayed in the series, such as punk rockers, to appreciate the humor?